 Ash Malik shouldn’t be talking to me.
 ‘Stuff like this makes investors nervous.
 Which is kind of the opposite of my job’.
 He is a planning officer for the council, and the stalled building site we’re on – in the eastern reaches of London’s Docklands – is testament to the challenges of the role.

-But there’s no shortage of new developments along the archipelago of land between Bow Creek, the Royal Docks and the Thames.
+There’s no shortage of new developments on the archipelago-like patches of land between Bow Creek, the Royal Docks and the Thames.
 So why did this one fail?
 ‘It’s complicated’, says Ash.
 But the withdrawal of a major stakeholder didn’t help.

 For those of us drawn to a London loose of its moorings, the events that led to that withdrawal are worth recounting.